charlieclose/courseracleaningdata/README.md

 I did NOT find it necessary to use any of the data in the ```Inertial Signals``` folders.

 ## Assignment
-The assignment was to read the measurements in the test and training data sets, combine them, tidy them, and output the mean of the measurements grouped by activity and subject ID.
+The assignment was to read the measurements in the Test and Train data sets, combine them, tidy them, and output the mean of the measurements grouped by activity and subject ID.

 ## Variables applied